 , I was kvetching

 about how I don’t need to monitor her because I KNOW she’s not paying attention.
 The Curriculum Assistance class I referred to (which one day will get it’s own blog) is supposed to be helping her with this.
 This kid is smart.
-This kid has been in typical classes since first grade with less than an hour a week pull out for resource.
+This kid has been in regular education classes with kids who don’t have any diagnosis since first grade with less than an hour a week pull out for special ed resource work.
 She can do the work of any other non-autistic/adhd kid.
 Her issue is in staying organized and on top of things.
 The “semi new” term for organization in the special needs world is called Executive Functioning.
 T’s is pretty low.
 She doesn’t deliberately skip work.
 She will get an assignment, log off to do it, see something shiny, get distracted and move on to something that interests her more…like watching slime videos

 .
 Since she’s in all honors classes, and it’s HIGH SCHOOL, these teachers don’t play…she has multiple assignments daily!
 So we’ve been playing catch up and staying on top of her to get these things done.
 Earlier this week in Honors World History, she had to watch an episode of “The Story of God

 ” with Morgan Freeman and fill in a worksheet as she watched.
 I don’t even want to go into how bad our internet has been this week.
 She couldn’t watch it on her PC…luckily I knew it was on Netflix.
 I offered to watch it with her.
 It was really good!
 It’s hard for T to follow along because she has SPD